cxsquared/portfolio-v3/src/pages/tutorials/creating-a-visual-novel-in-unity/index.md

 ---
 title: Creating a Visual Novel in Unity
-date: "2015-09-27"
+date: '2015-09-27'
 tags: [Unity, Tutorial, Visual Novel]
 category: tutorial
 comments: true
 toc: true
 ---

 This tutorial will help you create a basic visual novel framework that you can use your own story and art in, as well as expand upon the framework itself with more functionality.
 I will say I’m not the best Unity dev and there are probably better ways to lay out this framework but this will give you a good start if you want to quickly get started with game development.
 You can see and download the games [source code on Github](https://github.com/cxsquared/Visual-Novel-Tutorial).

 A lot of this tutorial was adapted and inspired from TheHappieCat’s tutorial on the same subject.
-You can check out her [channel on Youtube](https://www.youtube.com/user/TheHappieCat) for more awesome game development videos.
-If you’d like a more in-deepth look at the basics I recommend checkout out [Unity’s documentation](http://docs.unity3d.com/Manual/UnityBasics.html).
+You can check out her [channel on YouTube](https://www.youtube.com/user/TheHappieCat) for more awesome game development videos.
+If you’d like a more in-depth look at the basics I recommend checkout out [Unity’s documentation](http://docs.unity3d.com/Manual/UnityBasics.html).

 ## Planning

-* Intro
+- Intro

 One of most important step to starting any game project is getting a decent plan in place.
 Just having a simple road map with the features you want can help guide you and make your time writing code and creating content more efficient.
 This tutorial will guide you through the steps to create a visual novel framework that you can use to create a game using your own story and art.

-* Road Map
+- Road Map

 The visual novel we are going to create is a basic one with only a few features.
 The basic features of a visual novel are:

-* Scenes
+- Scenes

 You can think of these as the chapters to our visual novel.
 The scenes will hold the dialogue information for each encounter that you decide to create.

-* Characters
+- Characters

 You can’t have a “visual” novel without having characters.
 The characters will contain the information about their art and different possible poses.

-* Dialog
+- Dialog

 What good is a character if it can’t say anything?
 The dialog will be our script that the players will end up reading.

-* Choices
+- Choices

 Choices are what separates a game from other forms of media and lest the player interact with the game.
 The choices will go hand in hand with the dialog to allow the player to experience a dynamic story.